-Twenty years, twenty long years has Xing Xin put time and14256614_10210127350241530_1684825400_n effort into the world of Ximphonic Versus.
+Twenty years, twenty long years has Xing Xin put time and effort into the world of Ximphonic Versus.
 Something I find to be greatly amazing as that is a serious of amount of dedication to a project.
 Chances are, you might recall time I had an interview with Xing over all things Ximphonic and Broken Heart Productions!
 But if you don’t, here’s a helpful reminder to help you out!
 So many great things has been said about this title and the universe it holds within its pages.
 And so far, we’ve only seen pages on Facebook and a short preview of the comic book and you know if you’ve a high amount of praise going on despite the limited stuff you’ve put out, you are doing something damn right!
 The art seen here is video game level styled stuff and I’m jus

 t wowed by it to be honest.
 Something that you know has to have taken a good amount of hours to do to pull off, further showing that dedication Xing has for his baby!